£26,000 *Price from

 Rapid Charging (10 -> 80%)

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the Volkswagen I.D..
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the Volkswagen I.D..

-NOTE: Volkswagen has not released details about fast charging the I.D..
-The information below is based on estimated values of the most likely fast charging capabilities.
+Volkswagen has not released details about rapid charging the I.D..
+The information below is based on estimated values of the most likely rapid charging capabilities.

 |Combined Charging System (CCS Combo 2)|